-(1) Convertible notes payable includes \$16,464,066 that converts into common stock at the maturity date during 2021 and 2022.
-Through June 30, 2021, \$1,125,000 has been raised through the sale of SAFE instruments.
-We expect to issue 1,406,250 shares of the Particle stock that was initially valued at \$0.80 per share.
+(1) Convertible notes payable includes \$14,209,000 that automatically converts into common stock at the maturity date during 2022.
 We expect to incur capital expenditures related to the development of the "Bio-RFIDTM" and "ChromaIDTM" technologies.
-None of the expenditures are contractual obligations as of June 30, 2021.
+None of the expenditures are contractual obligations as of December 31, 2021.